bitovi/academy/src/advanced-typescript/01-typing-systems/typing-systems.md

 };
 ```

-In this case, both Cat and Dog have only a name property of type string, but their names are different.
-Within a nominal typing system, a variable of type Dog could not be set to an instance of Cat.
+In this case, both `Cat` and `Dog` have only a `name` property of type `string`, but their names are different.
+Within a nominal typing system, a variable of type `Dog` could not be set to an instance of `Cat`.

 ```swift
 var a = Dog(name: 'fido')